commercetools/commercetools-docs-kit/.changeset/seven-games-visit.md

 ---
-"@commercetools-docs/gatsby-theme-docs": minor
+'@commercetools-docs/gatsby-theme-docs': minor
-"@commercetools-website/docs-smoke-test": patch
+'@commercetools-website/docs-smoke-test': patch
 ---

 Announcement type in release notes

-The list of types allowed to be defined for a release not now includes "announcement".
+The list of types allowed to be defined for a release not now includes "announcement."